A Kernel Stein Test for Comparing Latent Variable Models: Auxiliary results

 \subsection{Integrability condition in Lemma \ref{lem:ksdnewform}}

 We give sufficient conditions for the integrability condition

 By the triangle inequality, we have

-From this, the integrability condition is satisfied if \begin{enumerate} \item $\EE_{(x,x')\sim\data\otimes\data}\left[\EE_{z|x}\norm{\score p(x|z)}_{2}\EE_{z'|x'}\norm{\score p(x'|z')}_{2}k(x,x')\right]<\infty,$ \item $\EE_{(x,x')\sim\data\otimes\data}\left[\EE_{z|x}\norm{\score p(x|z)}_{2}\norm{k_{1}(x',x)}_{2}\right]<\infty,$ and \item $\EE_{(x,x')\sim\data\otimes\data}\left|\mathrm{tr}k_{12}(x,x')\right|<\infty.$ \end{enumerate} Note that for a finite domain\textbf{ }$\calX=\{0,\cdots,L-1\}^{D},$ these conditions are trivial as
+From this, the integrability condition is satisfied if \begin{enumerate} \item $\EE_{(x,x')\sim\data\otimes\data}\left[\EE_{z|x}\norm{\score p(x|z)}_{2}\EE_{z'|x'}\norm{\score p(x'|z')}_{2}k(x,x')\right]<\infty,$ \item $\EE_{(x,x')\sim\data\otimes\data}\left[\EE_{z|x}\norm{\score p(x|z)}_{2}\norm{k_{1}(x',x)}_{2}\right]<\infty,$ and \item $\EE_{(x,x')\sim\data\otimes\data}\left|k_{12}(x,x')\right|<\infty.$ \end{enumerate} Note that for a finite domain\textbf{ }$\calX=\{0,\cdots,L-1\}^{D},$ these conditions are trivial, as

-In what follows, we consider continuous-valued $x.$ As mentioned in the main body, the third condition is mild and fulfilled by e.g., the Gaussian kernel.
-Unfortunately we do not have a handy condition for the other requirements, and therefore deal with specific scenarios.
+In what follows, we consider continuous-valued $x.$ As mentioned in the main body, the third condition is mild, and fulfilled by e.g., the exponentiated quadratic kernel.
+Unfortunately we do not have a handy test for the other requirements, and therefore deal with specific scenarios below.
+To this end, we clarify the growth of $\EE_{z|x}\norm{\score p(x|z)}_{2}$ as a function of $x$ so that the user can check the required conditions above.